Home » Airport Info » Departing from Palma Airport

 It’s now possible to check in online with almost all airlines.
 With some airlines, check-in is open for several weeks, while others have a check-in window of only a few days prior to departure.
 Online check-in can usually be completed up to 2 hours before your scheduled departure.
 Remember to print your boarding pass or save it on one of your mobile devices (phone or tablet) when you check in online.

 If you are travelling only with hand luggage, checking in online will allow you to proceed through the airport more quickly.
-Once in the departures area of the main terminal building, just follow the signs to the security checkpoint on level 4.
-Present your e-ticket/boarding pass to be scanned and make your way through the security checkpoint.
-Then head towards your module (A, B, C, or D) for boarding.
+Once in the departures area of the main terminal building, just follow the signs to the security checkpoint on level 2.
+Scan your boarding pass to get through the automatic barriers and make your way through the security checkpoint.
+Then head towards your Module (A, B, C, or D) for boarding.

-If you’ve checked in online and have hold luggage, you’ll need to locate your airline’s check-in desk, where you can drop off your luggage before heading to security.
+If you’ve checked in online and have hold luggage, you’ll need to locate your airline’s check-in desk on level 2 of departures, where you can drop off your luggage before heading to security.

 If you haven’t checked in online, you can of course still do this at the airport.
+However, please be aware that some airlines charge for this.
 The check-in desks are on level 2 of the main terminal building.
-To help you find your way around more easily, the check-in area is divided into different zones (A to F) and each check-in desk has an individual number.
+To help you find your way around more easily, the check-in area is divided into different zones (A to F), and each check-in desk has an individual number.
 Take a look at the monitors to find out which check-in desk is assigned to your flight.
-A staff member at the desk will complete the check-in for you and issue you with your boarding pass.
+A staff member at the desk will complete the check-in for you and issue your boarding pass.

-After check-in, you can make your way to level 4 of the main terminal building and pass through security and on to your boarding module and gate.
+After check-in, you can make your way to security control (also on level 2 of the main terminal building) and from there on to your boarding module and gate.

 Arriving from a cruise ship